Pavendhan-PAV/Elementary-graph-modules/README.md

 # Pavendhan-PAV-Elementary-graph-modules
-COMPLIE - make all
+COMPLIE - make all,
-RUN     - ./final
+RUN     - ./final, in terminal